enthought/traits/docs/source/traits_user_manual/advanced.rst

 When you define trait attributes using predefined traits, the Trait() factory function or trait handlers, you typically specify their default values statically.
-You can also define a method that dynamically initializes a trait attribute the first time that the attribute value is accessed.
+You can also define a method that dynamically initializes a trait attribute.
 To do this, you define a method on the same class as the trait attribute, with a name based on the name of the trait attribute:

 .. index:: default value; method

 .. method:: _name_default()

 This method initializes the *name* trait attribute, returning its initial value.
 The method overrides any default value specified in the trait definition.
+The initializer is called when:

+1. the attribute value is accessed the first time or
+2. an instance is constructed with a different value provided to the instance constructor, if there is a change handler defined for the trait (see :ref:`trait-notification`).

 .. index:: get_default_value()